nutsfinance/tapio-eth/docs/StableAsset.md

-*This is a mapping of accounts that have administrative privileges over the StableSwap contract.*
+*This is a mapping of accounts that have administrative privileges over the StableAsset contract.*

 #### Parameters